Some Extra Help For Hot Flushes

-Zinc is a precursor for progesterone, so helps with hormone balance and protects the immune system. the hormone balancer for excess estrogen, and it helps keep maintain a strong immune system.
+Zinc is a precursor for progesterone, so it helps with hormone balance and protects the immune system.
+It’s also a hormone balancer for excess estrogen, and it helps keep maintain a strong immune system.

 Magnesium is helpful for those menopausal mood swings and if you keep waking at night take a supplement of around 400mg immediately before you go to bed.
 Make sure you balance the magnesium with calcium as they work best together.